 December 31: La Festa di San Silvestro – New Year’s Eve

 January 1: Il Capodanno – New Year’s Day

 January 6: La Festa dell’Epifania – The Epiphany

 Beware of Witches bearing Gifts

-While Babbo Natale (Santa Claus) and exchanging presents on Christmas Day are becoming more common in Italy, the main day for gift giving is still the Epiphany, which is the 12th day of Christmas.
+While Babbo Natale (Santa Claus) and exchanging presents on Christmas Day are becoming more common in Italy, the traditional day for gift giving is the Epiphany, which is the 12th day of Christmas.
 It represents the day when the three Wise Men gave Baby Jesus their gifts.
-(Of course historians have now confirmed that Mary returned all their bizarre gifts at the mall the next day in exchange for more practical items.
-Let’s be honest, gold makes a nice gift, but what the hell do you do with Myrrh?)
+(Of course, historians have now confirmed that Mary returned all their bizarre gifts at the mall the next day in exchange for more practical items.
+Let’s be honest, gold makes a nice present, but what the hell do you do with Myrrh?)

 Here’s the rest of the story, mostly plagiarized from other websites:

 According to the legend, the night before the Wise Men arrived at the manger, they stopped at the shack of an old woman to ask directions.
 They invited her to come along, but she replied that she was too busy.
 Then a shepherd asked her to join him but again she refused.
 Later that night, she saw a great light in the sky and decided to join them after all.
 She brought with her toys and gifts that had once belonged to her own child, who had died.
 But sadly, she got lost and never found the manger.
 So now La Befana flies around on her broomstick each year on the 11th night, bringing her gifts to all the children in hopes that she might eventually find the Baby Jesus.
 Sad but sweet, no?